aliyun/terraform-provider-alicloud/website/docs/r/launch_template.html.markdown

         - cloud：[5, 2000]
         - cloud_efficiency：[20, 32768]
         - cloud_ssd：[20, 32768]
+        - cloud_essd：[20, 32768]
-        - ephemeral_ssd：[5, 800]
+        - ephemeral_ssd: [5, 800]
     * `category` - (Optional, Force New) The category of the disk:
-        - `cloud`: The general cloud disk.
+        - cloud: Basic cloud disk.
-        - `cloud_efficiency`: The efficiency cloud disk.
+        - cloud_efficiency: Ultra cloud disk.
-        - `cloud_ssd`: The SSD cloud disk.
+        - cloud_ssd: SSD cloud Disks.
-        - `ephemeral_ssd`: The local SSD disk.
+        - ephemeral_ssd: local SSD Disks
+        - cloud_essd: ESSD cloud Disks.

         Default to `cloud_efficiency`.
     * `encrypted` -(Optional, Bool, Force New) Encrypted the data in this disk.

         Default to false
     * `snapshot_id` - (Optional, Force New) The snapshot ID used to initialize the data disk.
 If the size specified by snapshot is greater that the size of the disk, use the size specified by snapshot as the size of the data disk.
     * `delete_with_instance` - (Optional, Force New) Delete this data disk when the instance is destroyed.
-It only works on cloud, cloud_efficiency and cloud_ssd disk.
+It only works on cloud, cloud_efficiency, cloud_ssd and cloud_essd disk.
 If the category of this data disk was ephemeral_ssd, please don't set this param.

         Default to true
     * `description` - (Optional, Force New) The description of the data disk.